 Our Board has adopted "Corporate Governance Guidelines of the Board," which guide the operation of our Board and assist the Board in fulfilling its obligations to shareholders and other constituencies.
 The guidelines lay the foundation for the Board's responsibilities, operations, leadership, organization and committee matters.
 The Governance Committee reviews the guidelines annually, and the guidelines may be amended at any time, upon recommendation by the Governance Committee and approval of the Board.
-These guidelines can be found in the "Governance" section of our website (www.blackhillscorp.com/investor-relations/corporate-governance).
+These guidelines can be found in the "Corporate Governance" section of our website (https://ir.blackhillscorp.com/corporate-governance/governance-documents).